morningspace/oc/docs/preparation.md

 **NOTE:**

-You may notice some gpg installations may use different option.
-The above command can work on my MacOS laptop and a RHEL8 machine, but it does not work on another RHEL7 machine, where I have to use `gpg --gen-key` instead.
+> You may notice some gpg installations may use different option.
+The above command can work on my MacOS laptop and a RHEL8 system, but it does not work on a RHEL7 system, where I have to use `gpg --gen-key` instead.
 Please refer to the help information of the gpg that you use if you met problems.

 After run above command, you will be presented with several questions.
 Please refer to the [gopass documentation](https://github.com/gopasspw/gopass/issues#set-up-a-gpg-key-pair) on how to answer these questions.
 After you finish the questionnaire, gpg will start to generate the key pair for you.

 **NOTE:**

-It may take more time than you expect to generate the key pair which makes you think gpg is hung.
+> It may take more time than you expect to generate the key pair which makes you think gpg is hung.
 Just be patient and wait for gpg to be finished.
-Or as it's recommended in gopass doc, you can have either `rng-tools` or `haveged` installed to speed up key generation.
+Or as it's recommended in gopass documentation, you can have either `rng-tools` or `haveged` installed to speed up key generation.

 After the program is finished, you will have a public and private key pair for later use.